 “Tampa is filled with people that march to the beat of all types of drummers,” Mark Puskarich at Equality Florida tells GO.
 The city offers advocacy groups, nightlife, health care resources, and other perks for queer women.

-Columbus has an MEI score of 100 and a high LGBT population density of 4.3%.
+Columbus has an MEI score of 100 and a high LGBTQ+ population density of 4.3%.
 The city is a “great choice” for lesbian and queer women, leading LGBT Expert Kryss Shane tells GO.

-“The city laws include ‘sexual orientation and gender identity’ in the non-discrimination laws and there are many accepting people and companies,” Kryss explains.
+“The city laws include ‘sexual orientation and gender identity’ in the non-discrimination laws and there are many accepting people and companies,” Shane explains.

 Providence features an MEI score of 100, a welcoming spirit, and a lively queer scene.
 Resident Lulu Locks says she loves the city for its amazing restaurants, nightlife, unique events, walkability, and easy access to both Boston and NYC.